-78. Many SMEs do not realize their full potential contribution to employment, growth, diversification, widening of the export base, a vibrant industrial sector and development because they lack access to markets, finance, business skills, technology and training.
+76. Many SMEs do not realize their full potential contribution to employment, growth, diversification, widening of the export base, a vibrant industrial sector and development because they lack access to markets, finance, business skills, technology and training.
 These traditional "access" problems have in some cases been alleviated by and in other cases compounded by globalization and liberalization.
 Production is now increasingly knowledge-based and competition now occurs on the basis of both continuous innovation and price.
 Knowledge-based production cuts across all sectors and even includes the traditional sectors.
 Entrepreneurs must master design, have extensive knowledge of markets and technology, and become innovative.

-- 79. The impact of the WTO commitments on national policies for SME development, particularly those facilitating market access, has yet to be assessed.
+77. The impact of the WTO commitments on national policies for SME development, particularly those facilitating market access, has yet to be assessed.
 In addition, environmental and health-related standards may affect exports by developing country companies and SMEs to countries in which these standards have to be met.
 Some LDCs have already experienced export losses.
-Participation of developing countries in standard setting needs to be enhanced. - 80.
-Despite their vast numbers, SMEs have traditionally had difficulty in accessing formal credit, particularly long-term finance.
-The key reasons for this are well known: SMEs are considered high-risk undertakings due to their insufficient assets and low capitalization, vulnerability to market conditions and high failure rates; in many countries, banks are biased in favour of large corporate borrowers or public-sector entities; information asymmetry arising from SMEs' lack of accounting records and other financial documentation makes it difficult for banks to assess the creditworthiness of potential SME borrowers; and the high administrative costs of lending small amounts generally do not make SME lending a profitable business for banks. - 81.
-The key issues that need to be addressed if long-term capital is to be made available are the provision of acceptable collateral or its alternative in terms of guarantee schemes and the lowering of administrative/transaction costs.
+Participation of developing countries in standard setting needs to be enhanced.

+78. Despite their vast numbers, SMEs have traditionally had difficulty in accessing formal credit, particularly long-term finance.
+The key reasons for this are well known: SMEs are considered high-risk undertakings due to their insufficient assets and low capitalization, vulnerability to market conditions and high failure rates; in many countries, banks are biased in favour of large corporate borrowers or public-sector entities; information asymmetry arising from SMEs' lack of accounting records and other financial documentation makes it difficult for banks to assess the creditworthiness of potential SME borrowers; and the high administrative costs of lending small amounts generally do not make SME lending a profitable business for banks.

+79. The key issues that need to be addressed if long-term capital is to be made available are the provision of acceptable collateral or its alternative in terms of guarantee schemes and the lowering of administrative/transaction costs.
+[Another problem affecting companies is lack of financial transparency and disclosure.]
 Suppliers of capital need reliable, transparent and comparable financial information.
+[Developing countries need to play a more active role in setting the rules for corporate governance and for financial disclosure.]
 Increased transparency can only increase investor confidence and the supply of investment and credit to large and small enterprises alike.
 The promotion of internationally recognized accounting and auditing standards can help improve transparency and disclosure worldwide.
 Some developing countries and countries with economies in transition may need assistance in implementation.

-82. The growth and survival of SMEs in a globalizing world economy require the adoption at the national and international level of policies and programmes which allow them to compete both at home and abroad.
+80. The growth and survival of SMEs in a globalizing world economy require the adoption at the national and international level of policies and programmes which allow them to compete both at home and abroad.
 At the national level, new supporting structures are needed, including programmes for entrepreneurship and innovative capacity-building, ability to meet new standards being set in international negotiations, and information on market opportunities.
 A number of measures can be taken to increase SMEs' access to markets, finance, business skills and technology.
 The need for new international standards for product quality and the environment should be taken into account, with the full participation of developing countries in future standard-setting.
 Since SMEs excel at job creation, and job creation is key to reducing poverty, policies and programmes to support SMEs should be promoted.

-Transfer of technology and know-how
+Transfer of technology